-As teachers we often use the western terms just to help you guys out as students so you’re not worried or anxious about what your being asked to do.
+As teachers we often use the western terms just to help you guys out as students so you’re not worried or anxious about what you’re being asked to do.
 You can just continue to move and breathe.
 The names don’t change the shape and therefor you could argue they don’t alter nor validate the practice, but I want to share a few postures and their names that might make you think a little more of their desired effect.

-Sukhasana ‘Easy Seat’
+Sukhasana: ‘Easy Seat’